broyeztony/ford-solidity-parser/README.md

     return x;
 }

-// functions do not need to declare the argument list
+// functions can omit parenthesis and argument's list even when they accept parameters.
-// in case they don't, the caller's arguments are accessible through the `_` placeholder object def square {
+// in that case, the caller's arguments are accessible through the `_` placeholder object def square {
     // describe is a native function that outputs a map of key-value pairs of the caller arguments describe(_);